-Gujarat, Mandor in Rajasthan, Jabalpur in Madhya Pradesh, Dharwad in Karnataka and Vriddhachalam in Tamil Nadu including Local check (VRI 1) resistant (SI-250) and susceptible check (TC-25) were taken as treatment to determine each genotype's relative resistance or susceptibility to Antigastra.
-With a single row of 5 meters in length, row to row and plant to plant spacing of 30 and 10 centimeters, respectively, the experiment was set up in a row-row fashion screened in an artificial pest load environment by releasing 20 pupae of sesame shoot webber and capsule borer under net house condition.
+Gujarat, Mandor in Rajasthan, Jabalpur in Madhya Pradesh, Dharwad in Karnataka and Vriddhachalam in Tamil Nadu including Local check (VRI 1) resistant (SI-250) and susceptible check (TC-25) were taken as treatment to determine each genotype's relative resistance or susceptibility to Antigastra With a single row of 5 meters in length, row to row and plant to plant spacing of 30 and 10 centimeters, respectively, The seeds were sown in a single row of 5 meters length with a spacing of 30cm x 10cm.Tthe experiment was set up in a row-row fashion, screened in an artificial pest load environment by releasing 20 pupae of sesame shoot webber and capsule borer under net house condition.
 Fertilizer dosage recommendations (35:23:23 kg NPK/ha) together with other agronomic techniques (apart from pesticides) were followed.
 Random selection and tagging were done on ten plants from each genotype.
-Number of damaged and total leaves (30 DAS), flowers (45 DAS), and capsules (70 DAS) per plant allowed for recording observations at vegetative, blooming and capsule stages, respectively.
+Number of damaged and total leaves (30 DAS), flowers (45 DAS), and capsules (70 DAS) per plant allowed for recording observations were recorded at vegetative, blooming and capsule stages, respectively.
 Damage sustained by specific sesame germplasm lines at each of the three stages of plant growth was used to determine their resistance or susceptibility.
-The feeding preferenceof the sesame shoot webber cum capsule borer was carried out for the promising entries along with checks by releasing ten thirdinstar of larvae of shoot webber in petri dishes along with sesame leaves under laboratory condition.
+The feeding preference of the sesame shoot webber cum capsule borer was carried out for the promising entries along with checks by releasing ten thirdinstar oflarvae of shoot webber in petri dishes along with sesame leaves under laboratory condition.